Academic Standing: Caution & Probation

 Success plan webinars

-The Advising office will host Success Plan Webinars to assist you in filling out the Academic Success Plan form.
-This webinar cannot be completed on a phone.
-Students will need to access multiple screens during this session.
+The Advising office offers virtual Success Plan Webinars to assist you in filling out the Academic Success Plan form.
+For best results, it is recommended the webinar not be completed on a phone.

-This webinar will guide students through completing an Academic Success Plan, required for Financial Aid Appeals, Academic Caution status, or Academic Probation status.
-For students with Academic Caution or Probation status, this webinar will also guide students to submit an Academic Success Plan.
+This webinar will guide students through completing an Academic Success Plan, required for students with Academic Caution or Academic Probation status.

 Academic status scale